 We are all familiar with the saying “curiosity kills the cat”.
 But does this apply to people who you want to hire at your company?
 While a certain amount of curiosity is always welcome, what are the things you should look into before hiring a candidate who showcases qualities of curiosity?
-Will this curiosity turn out to be an asset for your company?
+Will curious people or this curiosity turn out to be an asset for your company?

 Curiosity can be defined as the insatiable thirst for knowledge, the eagerness to learn, and the push to take those extra steps beyond what anyone else has.
 Intellectually curious people are those kinds of people who you will always find to be one step ahead the others, their quest for knowledge is never ending.